thisisbillall/thisisbillall/README.md

 <h4><b>●	Quick learner and a teamplayer.</b></h4>
 <h4><b>●	Published an Flutter article  on Geeksforgeeks.</b></h4>
 <h4><b>●	Active on Slack / Discord / Twitter communities.</b></h4>
 <h4><b>●	I am good with reading documentation and trying new things on my own.
-Also if I get stuck I first google it out myself and ask for help only when I can't get on sites <h4><b>like stackoverflow or in official documentation. </b></h4>
+Also if I get stuck I first google it out myself and ask for help only when I can't get on sites like stackoverflow or in official documentation. </b></h4>
 <h4><b>●	 I am an open source enthusiast having pretty good experience in Web Development, Linux and Cloud also I am currently learning Go. </b></h4>
 <h4><b>●	 I have been using various Linux distributions for my daily use and software development for the past 3 years. </b></h4>
 <h4><b>●	My passion for computer science which always keeps me enthusiastic to learn new things and implement the software solutions that are useful to the masses. </b></h4>